Hub service 101: greasing your bearings for a smooth ride

 We recently serviced the wheel hubs of a bike that showed why you should clean and grease your hubs from time-to-time.
 It's a great example of a "worst case" scenario where hub/wheel replacement was recommended.

 How often should you get your hubs serviced?
 It depends on how much you ride, and the conditions in which you ride.
 Do you ride every day no matter what the conditions?
-Three times a year might be reasonable.
+A couple times a year might be reasonable.
 If you're a fairweather rider, you can get away with once per year.
-We offer this service for $50, or as part of our "Full Service" tune up package.
+We offer this service for $60, or as part of our "Full Service" tune up package.

 Here are the photos from the hub cleaning, with captions below the images.